sunnysideup/silverstripe-found-it-already/README.md

 Please install like any other SilverStripe web project.
 See `https://docs.silverstripe.org/en/5`.

-When you run your composer.json, we recommend that you run: `composer install --prefer-source` so that you can edit various repositories (see below which ones).
+When you run your `composer`, we recommend that you run `composer install --prefer-source` so that you can edit and commit to various repositories (once you have gotten write access - see below which ones).

 Once set up, you will need to go into the CMS and add a `Sites Page`.